-- i. approved by the department head, and General Manager; - 12.
-Recreation programs (not meetings) where food is part of service delivery; - 13.
-Annual meeting with the Greater Vallejo Park, Recreation, and Open Space Foundation; - 14.
-Board of Directors trainings, or special meetings which are scheduled for four or more hours. - 15.
-Purchase of flowers for full time staff in the event of surgery, birth of a child, or death of employee or an immediate family member.
+- 12) Recreation programs (not meetings) where food is part of service delivery; - 13) Annual meeting with the Greater Vallejo Park, Recreation, and Open Space Foundation; - 14) Board of Directors trainings, or special meetings which are scheduled for four or more hours. - 15) Purchase of flowers for full time staff in the event of surgery, birth of a child, or death of employee or an immediate family member.

-All authorized GVRD activities outlined above must be approved by the respective department head and General Managerin writing prior to using District funds.
+All authorized GVRD activities outlined above must be approved by the respective department head and General Manager in writing prior to using District funds.
 Documentation of department head and General Manager approval must be submitted with receipts, invoices and/or statements.
 Written on the receipt shall be the required information: names of people in attendance, reason for meal meeting, line item code, and date.
 The General Manager, or their designee, can, upon written approval, authorize an exception to the authorized GVRD activity.
 Cost for food shall be based on current year guidelines from the U.S. General Services Administration (GSA) Meals and Incidentals (M&IE) breakdown for the Napa region.
 As a general guideline, refreshments should not be purchased for GVRD staff meetings, activities, personal consumption, and trainings unless they meet the criteria above.